RazvanBerbece/UnifyFootballBot/README.md

 ```shell
 act -s GH_TOKEN=github_token_here -s DISCORD_BOT_TOKEN=discord_token_here -s APP_ID=app_id_here
 ```

+## CD
+Continuous deployment has not been implemented yet, as this is currently a POC.
+But it will leverage GitHub Actions the same way the CI step does, either by pushing packages to something like Octopus, or by directly deploying to a Cloud provider.

 # Credits
 fhatti (https://github.com/fhatti) for coming up with the feature ideas.